nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "Ah...
 I see."

-Sirone left a trailing note in his voice.
+Shirone left a trailing note in his voice.

 If Kanya was leaving tomorrow morning, they would definitely have to follow then too.
 But the problem was that nothing had been agreed upon.